martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 exclude privacy-sensitive information, and at least 1 RTT to allow a secure connection to resume.
 This mechanism is also relevant to Version Aliasing mitigation of Version Downgrade attacks {{version-downgrade}}.

+Similarly, QUIC Protected Initials {{?I-D.duke-quic-protected-initial}} uses the ECH distribution mechanism to generate secure initial keys and Retry integrity tags.
+While still dependent on a key distribution system, asymmetric encryption, and relatively large amounts of data in the client's Initial packet, it offers similar protection properties to Version Aliasing while still not greasing the version field.

+A maximally privacy-protecting client might use Protected Initials for any connection attempts for which it does not have an unexpired aliased version, and QUIC version aliasing otherwise.

 # The Version Alias Transport Parameter